 Monday, 2nd March 2020

-In his review, Paul starts by noting how extensive the effects of various types of noise are on the ability of an audio system to offer a deeply involving musical experience, stating that "It's parasitic, latches on and infuses all variants of hi-fi equipment like a sonic virus and does a great job of masking musical detail, cutting off information to the ears, lowering the performance of the hi-fi as a whole and reducing the effectiveness of your nature hi-fi chain".
-We'd most definitely agree with this!
+In his review, Paul starts by noting how extensive the effects of various types of noise are on the ability of an audio system to offer a deeply involving musical experience, stating that "It's parasitic, latches on and infuses all variants of hi-fi equipment like a sonic virus and does a great job of masking musical detail, cutting off information to the ears, lowering the performance of the hi-fi as a whole".
+We'd most definitely agree!

 The In-Line RCA MiniZaps under review here are designed to reduce high-frequency RF noise that finds its way into your system via the interface between RCA socket and plug.
 It's the same sort of tech that you'll find in our RF Zapperators which do a similar job on the interface between speaker cable and binding post.